 Milton was the 12th Senior Pastor since 1840 of the historic First Presbyterian Church of Chattanooga, Tennessee.
 Under the General Assembly of the Presbyterian Church in America’s Mission to North America and with a faithful core gathered, Milton founded Redeemer Presbyterian Church in Overland Park, Kansas and founded a Christian academy there as well.
 He founded a second congregation, Kirk O’ the Isles (PCA), near Savannah GA.
 Milton has served as a top secret Navy linguist, a manager for two Fortune 50 companies, and was commissioned a U.S. Army Reserve Chaplain.

 A prolific singer/songwriter, performer and recording artist, Milton has released five albums.
 ChristianityToday.com has called his music “emotionally moving and musically opulent,” comparing his style and musicianship to Dan Fogelberg and Neil Young.
-Michael Milton has recorded with Michael Card, as well as Buddy Greene and noted fiddle player Tiger Bell.
+Michael Milton has recorded with Michael Card, as well as Buddy Greene and noted Nashville studio fiddler Tiger Bell.
 His music has been reviewed positively by professionals in education and medicine such as Dr. Matthew Alexander, Professor of Family Medicine at the UNC-Chapel Hill School of Medicine.
 In 2013, Milton was Broadjam.com’s No. 1 artist in downloads in the Folk-Religious genre twice during the year.
-He is currently working with noted Nashville publishing executive Michael Puryear and Final Four Music Publishing.
+He is currently working with noted Nashville publishing executive Michael Puryear and Final Four Music Publishing in Nashville.
+He has composed and published cinematic scores, as well.

 Milton lives in Charlotte, N.C., with his wife, Mae, and their son, John Michael, a college student and the youngest of eight children.
 Their seven adult children are all married and settled throughout the East Coast and Deep South.